freenandes/topo-da-mente/content/fashion/my_sustainable_wardrobe.md

   - fashion
 modified: 2024-01-09T14:10
 ---
-I decided to improve my wardrobe as explained in [Path to a more sustainable wardrobe](../journal/2024010113.md).
+I decided to improve my wardrobe as explained in [my path to a more sustainable wardrobe](../journal/2024010113.md).
 This page will document what I have chosen in this process.

 ## T-shirts